-In Orem, Utah, three children were unexpectedly injured during a parade when an explosion caused by cannon charges occurred.
+In Orem, Utah, three children were unexpectedly injured during a parade when there an explosion occurred, caused by cannon charges.